jackbaty/baty.net-v6/content/post/2021/local-theme-development-when-using-hugo-modules.md

 ---
 title: "Local theme development when using Hugo Modules"
 date: 2021-05-27T00:00:00-04:00
-lastmod: 2021-05-27T09:16:53-04:00
+lastmod: 2021-05-27T09:19:34-04:00
 tags: ["hugo"]
 categories: ["Tech"]
 draft: false
 weight: 2001
 ---

-Recent versions of Hugo prefer the use of go "modules" for managing themes.
+Recent versions of [Hugo](https://gohugo.io) prefer the use of [Go Modules](https://blog.golang.org/using-go-modules) for managing themes.
 This is new and a little weird to me, but I'm slowly beginning to understand it.
 I'm documenting the process here so I don't forget.

 <!--more-->